nwestallen/poker-study/README.md

   - Blinds & antes
   - Input for stack sizes
 * Mobile and small layouts/more responsive design
-* Action summary should handle partial strategies (omit unavailable actions and normalize to 100%)
+* Update accuracy report to properly score/display partial ranges

 ## Dev Notes
-1. run `npx shadow-cljs run repl/start` in command line
+1. run `npm run dev` in command line
 2. in Emacs cider-repl-connect-cljs
-3. choose localhost, then the port reported from the command line
+3. choose localhost, then the port reported from the command line (browser must be open to evaluate expressions)
 4. use `npm run release` to build production deployment - this works around debugger conflict with `shadow-cljs release app`